gigishub/gigishub.github.io/index.markdown

 ## Data Analyst | Customer service | Coordinator

-Hello, I'm Andre, a data analyst with expertise in data collection, processing, and visualization, complemented by experience in customer service and leadership.
+Hello, I'm Andre, a data analyst with expertise in data collection, processing, and visualization, complemented by experience in customer service and coordinating team effort.

 ### Latest Projects: